CESNET/dp3/docs/modules.md

 named as the module itself inside the `modules/` folder, as described in the [modules configuration page](configuration/modules.md).
 This configuration will be then loaded into the `module_config` dictionary for convenience.
+Please place code that loads the module configuration into the `load_config` method, where you will recieve both the `platform_config` and `module_config` as arguments.

 ## Callbacks